 - Part C – also known as Medicare Advantage plans, Part C is a private insurance plan regulated by Original Medicare.
 Part A, Part B, and sometimes also Part D coverage are all rolled into one plan and provided by one insurance carrier.

 - Part D – is technically optional coverage you can purchase to help cover the cost of retail prescription medications.
 Depending on what zip code you live in, some carriers provide drug plans for as little as $18/month.

-When it comes to Medicare, the biggest thing you’ll need to know is that Medicare is not free and does not cover all medical expenses.
+When it comes to Medicare, the biggest thing you’ll need to know is that it is not free and Medicare does not cover all medical expenses.
 Medicare will only cover 80 percent of approved medical expenses – you are responsible for the remaining 20 percent.
 In order to alleviate the responsibility of covering the leftover 20 percent, Medicare Supplement plans serve as great additional options to provide you with secondary coverage.